DCC-EX/dcc-ex.github.io/docs/ex-commandstation/rtr-manual__included-esb1.md

 ##### Step 3: Download and Run the EX-Installer program

-Download and run the \|EX-I\| program on your computer following the instructions on the `/ex-commandstation/installer-rtr`{.interpreted-text role="doc"} page.
+Download and run the \|EX-I\| program on your computer following the instructions on the `/ex-commandstation/installer-rtr` page.

 ### Changing the Configuration